 Richard began his career in television in 1996 when he joined Broadcast Communications (now Endemol UK) as Financial Controller.

 He had previously spent four years at accountants Ernst & Young, where he qualified as a chartered accountant specialising in media clients.

 After moving to Endemol UK he spent three years as Financial Controller before becoming Head of Business Development - responsible for the group's acquisition programme and strategy development.

 Richard became Finance Director in 2001, stepping up to become Joint Managing Director in January 2005 then Chief Financial Officer in January 2008.

 He took up his current position as Chief Operating officer in May 2012.

 David Flynn was appointed Chief Creative Officer of Endemol UK in June 2013 after being joint Managing Director of Remarkable Television since September 2009, having taken over as Managing Director of Brighter Pictures in 2007.

 Most recently, David created and executive produced hit game shows The Million Pound Drop Live, The Bank Job and The Common Denominator.
-He also co-created and executive produced quiz show hit Pointless currently in production on its ninth series.
+He also co-created and executive produced quiz show hit Pointless.

 Prior to this role, David was Deputy Creative Director at Endemol UK, where he was involved in developing and selling shows including The Kids are All Right (BBC One), Golden Balls (ITV1) and Help!
 My Dogs As Fat As Me (BBC Three).